 VSPRY is all about helping you to save for your future health and wellness expenses.
-But for some people, it can make sense to buy Hospital Cover for tax reasons, or to afford the private hospital treatment you want.
+According to Choice, it can make sense to buy Hospital Cover for tax reasons, or to afford the private hospital treatment you want.
 That is why we have a Distribution Agreement with nib health funds limited, whom are trusted by over 1 million Australians for their hospital cover.

 For singles earning more than $90 000 a year, and for families or couples earning more than $180 000, if you don't have Hospital Cover, you will pay more tax.
 For example, let's say you earn $110 000 a year and are single, you will pay an extra 1.25% or $1 375 extra in tax.
 You can buy a Hospital Cover policy for under $1 000, so straight away you save money, plus you get cover for some elective surgery events in the private system.